developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 	* **No Supplementals -** the scanner is presented with a UPC/EAN plus supplemental symbol, the scanner decodes UPC/EAN and ignores the supplemental characters.
 	* **Supplemental Always -** the scanner only decodes UPC/EAN symbols with supplemental characters, and ignores symbols without supplementals.
 	* **Supplements Auto -** the scanner decodes UPC/EAN symbols with supplemental characters immediately.
-If the symbol does not have a supplemental, the scanner must decode the bar code the number of times set via UPC/EAN Supplemental Redundancy before transmitting its data to confirm that there is no supplemental.
+If the symbol does not have a supplemental, the scanner must decode the barcode the number of times set via UPC/EAN Supplemental Redundancy before transmitting its data to confirm that there is no supplemental.
 	* **Supplemental Smart -** Enables smart supplementals.
 In this mode the decoder returns the decoded value of the main block right away if it does not belong to one of the following supplemental types: 378, 379, 977, 978, 979, 414, 419, 434 or 439.
-If the bar code starts with one of the prefixes it searches the image more aggressively for a supplemental.
+If the barcode starts with one of the prefixes it searches the image more aggressively for a supplemental.
 Tries to scan the supplemental if it is present.
-If the supplemental scanning failed, then the main bar code is returned.
+If the supplemental scanning failed, then the main barcode is returned.
 	* **Supplemental 378-379 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 378 or 379.
-Disables reading of supplementals for any other UPC/EAN bar code not starting with 378 or 379.
+Disables reading of supplementals for any other UPC/EAN barcode not starting with 378 or 379.
 Tries to scan the supplemental if it is present.
-If the supplemental scanning failed, then the main bar code is returned.
+If the supplemental scanning failed, then the main barcode is returned.
 	* **Supplemental 978-979 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 978 or 979.
-Disables reading of supplementals for another UPC/EAN bar code not starting with 978 or 979.
+Disables reading of supplementals for another UPC/EAN barcode not starting with 978 or 979.
 Tries to scan the supplemental if it is present.
 If the supplemental scanning failed, then the main barcode is returned.
 	* **Supplemental 414-419-434-439 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 414, 419, 434 or 439.
-Disables reading of supplementals for another UPC/EAN bar code not starting with 414, 419, 434 or 439.
+Disables reading of supplementals for another UPC/EAN barcode not starting with 414, 419, 434 or 439.
 Tries to scan the supplemental if it is present.
-If the supplemental scanning failed, then the main bar code is returned.
+If the supplemental scanning failed, then the main barcode is returned.
 	* **Supplemental 977 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 977.
 Disables reading of supplementals for another UPC/EAN barcode not starting with 977.
 Tries to scan the supplemental if it is present.
-If the supplemental scanning failed, then the main bar code is returned.
+If the supplemental scanning failed, then the main barcode is returned.

 * **Retry Count -** Retry count for auto-discriminating for supplementals.
 Possible values are 2 to 20 inclusive.
 Note that this flag is only considered if Supplemental Mode - UPC EAN is set to one of the following values: Supplementals Auto, Supplementals Smart, Supplementals 378-379, Supplementals 978-979, Supplementals 977 or Supplementals 414-419-434-439 (2 to 20).